ClintKan/microblog_EC2_deployment/README.md

    **a.
 Build Stage:**
 	- The command ```export FLASK_APP=microblog.py``` was to assign the environment variable FLASK_APP to be the 'microblog.py' python file.
 This is to.......
-	- The command ```gunicorn -b :5000 -w 4 microblog:app``` was to launch gunicorn app, a web server graphics interface used to run web apps, while assigning the use of port number 5000, hosting and/or serving the app; microblog (a flask app).
+	- The command ```**gunicorn -b :5000 -w 4 microblog:app**__``` was to launch gunicorn app, a web server graphics interface used to run web apps, while assigning the use of port number 5000, hosting and/or serving the app; microblog (a flask app).
+	- Not shown in this stage is that upon installation of nginx, nginx configuration file located at "/etc/nginx/sites-enabled/default" had to be edited (with the code below) so as to direct how to; handle web 		requests, route web traffic etc. for the default site on the server.

 <div align="center">
 	<img width="1345" alt="Pasted Graphic 6" src="https://github.com/user-attachments/assets/8a1cf22e-2037-4cf3-9c09-0621dc18f3c1">